Sandeep-Bansal1/heart_disease/README.md

 - F1_Score: Harmonic mean of precision and recall.
 We consider F1_score because it balances between precision and recall.
 - Recall: Fraction of actual CHD patients to the number of CHD patients retrieved from population.

+- The area under the ROC curve quantifies model classification accuracy; the higher the area, the greater the disparity between true and false positives, and the stronger the model in classifying members of the training dataset.
+An area of 0.5 corresponds to a model that performs no better than random classification and a good classifier stays as far away from that as possible.
+An area of 1 is ideal.
+The closer the AUC to 1 the better.
 #  <div align="center"> ![alt text](ROC.png)
   - Measure of model and how it can distinguish two seperate groups under the target variable.
 The more area under the curve the better the model.
 ---